Why Do Small Businesses Fail? – Small Business Failure Statistics

 The sad truth is that most small businesses will fail.

 Percentage of small businesses that fail within first five years:

 In most countries (including the US and UK), more than half of newly created enterprises fail within the first five years (business failure statistics according to OECD Entrepreneurship at a Glance Report 2016 and Eurostat).

 One, three and five-year small business survival rates in EU (2014) © Eurostat

 Small business failure rate is high.
-But what is the primary reason that so many new businesses fail?
+But what is the primary reason of it?
+Why do small businesses fail?

 Believe it or not, but small businesses around the world are failing for the same set of reasons, even as you read this article.